netdata/netdata/health/notifications/gotify/README.md

 You will need:

 - An application token.
 You can generate a new token in the Gotify Web UI.
-- Terminal access to the Agent you wish to configure
+- terminal access to the Agent you wish to configure

 ## Configure Netdata to send alert notifications to Gotify